byterubpay/byterub-site/_posts/2019-03-11-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2019-03-11.md

 **\<sarang>** Anyway: does anyone else wish to share interesting research before we close?
 **\<xmrmatterbridge> \<learninandlurkin>** Yes it sounds like the interplay between coinjoin and ringsigs will require some diagrams for me to ever understand.
 Could get complicated.
 **\<suraeNoether>** i think you would want a commit-and-reveal stage for everyone to see the ring members to prevent malicious ring intersection in the coinjoin
-**\<sarang>** MoneroCoinJoin: an easy 14-round process!
+**\<sarang>** ByteRubCoinJoin: an easy 14-round process!
-**\<suraeNoether>** isthmus and i have been chatting about methods of extracting the true spend-time distribution from the monero blockchain without knowing exactly which outputs have been spent
+**\<suraeNoether>** isthmus and i have been chatting about methods of extracting the true spend-time distribution from the byterub blockchain without knowing exactly which outputs have been spent
 **\<suraeNoether>** that's a very nascent conversation, though I think it'll end up being a very straightforward project
 **\<sarang>** Discussions in #noncesense-research-lab I presume?
 **\<xmrmatterbridge> \<learninandlurkin>** so, truish spend-time distribution